|The Church and the Former Sex Offender

 The Rev. Ben Robertson believes church doors should be open to everyone - even registered sex offenders.

-Congregations are grappling with a new state law that prohibits certain sex offenders from being within 300 feet of
+Congregations are grappling with a new state law that prohibits certain sex offenders from being within 300 feet of child

-to church child care, the law could prevent some from attending.
+child care, the law could prevent some from attending.

 "As a church that preaches Jesus Christ as our savior, we at the same time preach resurrection and that Christ